dinomite505/learning_docker/docker-container-assignment/README.md

 # Run and Test Containers

 In this assignment we will be running multiple different containers, create a custom network and connect those containers to it, test their connection and clean everything up.
 We will be using Nginx, Apache and MySQL images for our containers.
+This practice will give you insight to essential Docker commands and how containers work in general.

 <br>